How to Prepare Your Child for the CogAT Test?

 • Number Puzzles: Solve a given problem using logic and mathematic operations; younger students will be given images that represent numbers and operartions, and older students will solve for an unknown variable.

-Learn more about the Quantitative Battery!
+Learn more about the Quantitative Battery of the Cognitive Abilities Test.

 Nonverbal